love2d/love/readme.md

 ### iOS
 Building for iOS requires macOS and Xcode.

+#### LÖVE 11.4 and newer
+Download the `love-apple-dependencies` zip file corresponding to the LÖVE version being used from the [Releases page][dependencies-ios], unzip it, and place the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder.

+Or, download or clone [this repository][dependencies-apple] and copy, move, or symlink the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder.

+Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.

+See `readme-iOS.rtf` for more information.

+#### LÖVE 11.3 and older
 Download the `ios-libraries` zip file corresponding to the LÖVE version being used from the [Releases page][dependencies-ios], unzip it, and place the `include` and `libraries` subfolders into love's `platform/xcode/ios` folder.

-Or, download or clone [this repository][dependencies-apple] and copy, move, or symlink the `iOS/include` and `iOS/libraries` subfolders into love's `platform/xcode/ios` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.